ARM-software/libGPULayers/layer_gpu_profile/docs/developer-docs.md

                           // Workload 2
 ```

-Due to buggy interaction between the counter sampling and power management in
+Due to an errata in the interaction between the counter sampling and power
-some kernel driver versions, Valhall+CSF GPUs prior to r54p0 need a sleep after
+management in some older kernel driver versions, Arm GPUs with the CSF frontend
+and a driver older than r54p0 need a sleep after successfully waiting on
-successfully waiting on event A and before sampling any counters.
-Initial
+event A and before sampling any counters.

-investigations seem to show that the shortest reliable sleep is 3ms, so this is
+Initial investigations seem to show that the shortest reliable sleep is 3ms, so
-quite a very overhead for applications with many workloads and therefore should
+this is quite a high overhead for applications with many workloads and
-be enabled conditionally only for CSF GPUs with a driver older than r54p0.
+therefore should be enabled conditionally only for CSF GPUs with a driver older
+than r54p0.

 - - -
 _Copyright © 2025, Arm Limited and contributors._